READ THE BREAKBEFORE IT BREAKS

 NARROW ARRIVAL WINDOWS

-Surface the small window where period, direction, tide, and wind align—then explain why.
+Where period, direction, tide, and wind align — and why.

 Deep Water Group Velocity